CI-Connect/connect-client/README.md

 Likewise, choose a directory to install Connect Client into.
 A reasonable choice is `/software/connect`.
 Also choose a directory to install the software module into.
-A reasonable choice for this at RCC is `/software/modulefiles`.
+A reasonable choice for this is `/software/modulefiles`.
 Then run `./install.sh` with these two directories and a version number: